Sunday, October 13, 2024

 Photo source

 So this was very much the background of the 10 days or so of our initial Diyarbakir visit, and it was crucial that we at least understood it a bit in order to understand the daily experience of our participants.
 Jamming late into the evening with local musicians and friends of friends, chatting between songs and sips of tea, it became clear that everyone’s priority was to keep Kurdish culture, its music and especially its language, alive.
 One said to me “if your culture is lost then you ar lost”, and that “art [including music] is not an extra in life, it is a basic technique of life, like speech”.
 Several arts organisations in the town are dedicated to teaching young people the traditional instruments and repertoire, and (in contrast to England), Kurdish traditional music is widely listened to by people of all ages.
 Whenever we were with a group of Kurds, songs seemed to bubble up from nowhere, everyone joining in, everyone understanding significance of the words (except me).
-It follows in the Kurdish tradition of dengbesh, a story-song form in which unaccompanied singers recitate oral histories, both personal and collective, similar to the historical role of the griot among the Maninke of West Africa.
+It follows in the Kurdish tradition of dengbesh, a story-song form in which unaccompanied singers recitate oral histories, both personal and collective, similar to the historical role of the griot among the Mandinke of West Africa.
 They perform every day in Diyarbakir and we spent a good while there listening and soaking; quite an extraordinary thing to experience, even without the language.
 Check it out

-Late into one jam I must have looked like a was fading, for someone leant across the table and asked how I was.
+Late into one jam I must have looked like I was fading, for someone leant across the table and asked how I was.
 I replied in a tranquil musical fuzz that I was ‘perfect’.
 Someone from down the table replied, “yes, the world is yours”.
 Reflecting on this on the way home, my friend thought that the meaning was ‘the world is yours because you are a great musician’, but I heard it as ‘the world is yours because you have peace, affluence and a British passport, all of which are rare gems not available to all, and though we are enjoying our time together, these facts remain’.
 I am not sure which, or both, or something entirely different, was the intended meaning, but it stays with me.

 Maraş and Adıyaman